RN to BSN Faculty

 Her teaching experience includes having been a clinical preceptor for the University of Rhode Island’s graduate program in Nurse-Midwifery and in their undergraduate program in Women’s Health Care.

 Early in her career, she was a staff nurse at South County Hospital and Westerly Hospital where she provided direct patient care for women and infants, and developed post-partum assessment teaching tools for staff.
 Later, she worked as a midwife in a variety of practices throughout the state and became a partner/owner of the first independent midwifery-owned OB/GYN practice in Rhode Island.

-Darlene Noret, MSN, RN, TNCC, Assistant Professor & Assistant Director of Nursing
+Darlene Noret, MSN, Ed.
+APRN, ACAGNP-BC, TNCC, Assistant Professor & Assistant Director of Nursing

 Darlene has a diverse nursing background that includes expertise in critical care, trauma, emergency nursing, and nursing leadership.
 Darlene held leadership positions at the two largest emergency departments in Rhode Island and also had a leadership position at the only level I trauma center in southern New England.
-In addition to teaching Leadership and Management in the RN to BSN program, Darlene is also the lead instructor for Medical Surgical I Nursing and Leadership in the ADN program at NEIT.
-Darlene currently holds the ADN curriculum chair position and is pursuing a post master’s acute care nurse practitioner certification while working toward her DnP in clinical practice.
-She holds many professional memberships including ANA, NLN, MARINLN, ENA, the Rhode Island Nurses Association, Massachusetts Nurses Association, and the Florida Nurses Association.
+In addition to teaching Leadership and Management in the RN to BSN program, Darlene is a board certified advanced practice nurse with a specialty in: acute care, adult gerontology.
+Darlene is currently working on her Doctorate in Nursing Practice (DnP.).
+She holds many professional memberships including ANA, NLN, MARINLN, ENA, Society of Critical Care Medicine, the Rhode Island Nurses Association, Massachusetts Nurses Association, and the Florida Nurses Association.